Rania-Mzid/Ssytematic-review-patterns-in-SE/README.md

 # Research Landscape of Patterns in Software Engineering : A Systematic Literature Review
+ DOI: 10.5281/zenodo.7970476
 ## Context
 Software system development is a challenging task.
 Pattern-based development has been effectively employed to simplify and accelerate the development of high-quality systems.
 In general, a pattern is described as a context-specific solution to a recurrent problem.
 They consequently offer an important platform for experience sharing and reuse.
 ## Objective